2022 United States Senate election in North Carolina: Democratic primary

-After losing the 2020 Democratic primary for United States Senate, Erica Smith teased a campaign for the other Senate seat in 2022.
+After losing the 2020 Democratic primary for U.S. Senate, Erica Smith teased a campaign for the other Senate seat in 2022.
 She officially launched her campaign in March 2021.
-Jeff Jackson, who has represented the 37th district in the North Carolina Senate since 2014, was widely speculated as a potential candidate for U.S. Senate in 2020, but decided to run for reelection to the State Senate instead.
+Jeff Jackson, who has represented the 37th district in the North Carolina Senate since 2014, was widely speculated as a potential candidate for Senate in 2020, but he decided to run for reelection to the State Senate instead.
 In fall 2020, Jackson said he would discuss a potential 2022 campaign with his family over the holiday season.
 In January 2021, Jackson officially launched his campaign, and began a tour of the state, holding town hall events in all 100 counties.
 Cheri Beasley narrowly lost her election to a full term as Chief Justice in 2020.
 In February 2021, it was reported that she had hired a campaign consultant and was preparing to enter the U.S. Senate race.
 Beasley officially launched her campaign on April 27.

-In November 2021, Smith filed papers to run for North Carolina's 2nd congressional district in 2022 after Representative G. K. Butterfield announced he would not seek reelection.
+In November 2021, Smith filed papers to run for North Carolina's 1st congressional district in 2022 after Representative G. K. Butterfield announced he would not seek reelection.
 On November 23, Smith officially launched her House campaign and ended her Senate campaign.
 She endorsed Beasley on November 30.

 On December 16, 2021, Jackson withdrew from the race and endorsed Beasley, making Beasley the presumptive nominee.

 Beasley easily won the nomination with over 81% of the vote.